Shad0wHunt3r200/minecraft-mods-maceutilshud/README.md

 Changed version value to `18.5`

 >[!NOTE]
->Did not change to 18.1 due to bug fixes in 18.5
+>Did not change to 18.1 due to bug fixes being made in 18.5